 At the time of the their arrival in the United States, the landscape of superior home furnishings was restricted to interior designers who provided consumers with the only means of access to design showrooms open solely to the trade.
 Propelled by the motivation to remove barriers and democratize design, the Kassamalis distilled their long-standing dream into a singular concept: Luminaire.
 The company's first showroom, specializing in European lighting, opened as a 500-square-foot kiosk in North Miami Beach in 1974, boldly blazing the path that would eventually make the finest offerings in international design directly available to the U.S. consumer.

 Since its inception, Luminaire has continued to both expand and respond to the needs of an increasingly receptive audience.
 Within two years, its original store grew to 4,500 square feet as a wider range of products including furniture and accessories was added, many of them available for the first time in North America.
-In 1984, an award-winning flagship store was built in Coral Gables and five years later, a Chicago location debuted.
-With the turn of the millennium in January 2000, a 35,000-square-foot state-of-the-art corporate headquarters and distribution center was completed near the Miami Airport, garnering numerous design awards, while in April of the following year, the Chicago showroom expanded to occupy three floors of an old timber building in the heart of the River North area.
+In 1984, an award-winning flagship store designed by Mateu Architects, was built in Coral Gables and five years later, a Chicago location debuted.
+With the turn of the millennium in January 2000, a 35,000-square-foot state-of-the-art corporate headquarters and distribution center designed by Mateu Carreno Rizo Partners was completed near the Miami Airport, garnering numerous design awards, while in April of the following year, the Chicago showroom expanded to occupy three floors of an old timber building in the heart of the River North area.
 October 2002 saw the opening of Luminaire Contract in the Miami Design District, and in 2003, Luminaire opened the Boffi Kitchen and Bath showroom in Coral Gables, a space dedicated to promoting the concept of "essential living."
 The opening of Luminaire Lab in January of 2007 marked a new approach.
 A deviation from the traditional showroom, the 7,500-square-foot store specializes in showcasing new and exclusive pieces from top manufacturers.
 With a constantly changing environment, it is an investigative playground that encourages visitors to think outside the box.

 Recent concepts include Luminaire's newest showroom, Outdoor Therapy, which focuses on external environments, and LuminaireX, temporary "pop-up" spaces that feature design objects, fashion, coffee, flowers, music and a gallery with film screenings, discussion groups and book signings.
 More than anything else, this progressive expansion demonstrates Luminaire's continual evolution and ability to re-define itself while adhering to the Kassamalis' original intention.
 Nearly four decades after its inception, with five locations in Miami and Chicago, and boasting a stable of the best contemporary design in indoor and outdoor furnishings, lighting, kitchen, bath and accessories, Luminaire continues to set the standard as a full-service design resource.